 The PMT formula gives you the value of equal payments over the life of a loan.
-You can use it in conjunction with IPMT (which tells you the interest payments for the same type of loan) then separate principle and interest payments.
+You can use it in conjunction with IPMT (which tells you the interest payments for the same type of loan) then separate principal and interest payments.

 Formulas: =LEN(text) and =TRIM(text)

 These are a little less common, but certainly very sophisticated formulas.
 These applications are great for financial analysts that need to organize and manipulate large amounts of data.
 Unfortunately, the data we get is not always perfectly organized and sometimes there can be issues like extra spaces at the beginning or end of cells